 CA creates backup copies of archives compiled as and when the archives are created.
-Backup copies of the archive and copies of paper-based records are maintained in an off-site disaster recovery/ warehouse facility.
-CA has implemented a process to scan and digitize the physical documents to ensure tracking and easy retrieval.
+Backup copies of the archive and copies of paper-based records are maintained in an off-site disaster recovery facility.

 5.5.5.
 Requirements for Time-Stamping of Records